Infinidoge/universe/readme.md

 Definitions that apply globally across all devices.

+- Each file in the `caches` folder is a definition for a binary cache.
 - `general.nix`: Broad general things that apply globally.
+- `hm-system-defaults.nix` defines default home-manager configurations that apply to all users
 - `networking.nix`: Networking related settings, such as setting up tailscale, avahi, and DNS.
+- `nix.nix` defines Nix settings, like allowed users, garbage collection, etc. Also installs some Nix-related packages
+- `options.nix` defines shortcut options used throughout the configuration.
 - `packages.nix`: Packages that should be installed on everything.
 - `security.nix`: Various security related settings.
 - `shell.nix`: Shell-related settings like aliases.
+- `programming`: Packages/configuration for various programming languages.
+  - `haskell.nix`
+  - `java.nix`
+  - `kotlin.nix`
+  - `lua.nix`
+  - `nim.nix`
+  - `python.nix`
+  - `racket.nix`
+  - `rust.nix`
+  - `zig.nix`

 #### `/modules/modules`